Amazon rainforest deforestation – today’s actions create tomorrows karma

-- 3000 fruits are found in the rainforests, whereof; 200 are used in the Western World.
+- Three thousand fruits found in the rainforests, of which; 200 used in the Western World.

-- 20% of the Amazon rainforest is already consumed.
+- 20 per cent of the Amazon rainforest already consumed

-- Commercial logging is the largest cause of rainforest deforestation rainforest burned globally per day more than 200000 (809km2) acres or 150 acres every minute (0.
+- Commercial logging is the most significant cause of rainforest deforestation rainforest burned globally per day more than 200000 (809km2) acres or 150 acres every minute (0.
 6km2)

-- Today, tropical deforestation alone accounts for a full 20 % of global greenhouse-gas emissions.
+- Today, tropical deforestation alone accounts for a full 20 per cent of global emissions

 Amazon rainforest and the pharmaceutical industries

-- 121 prescription drugs sold worldwide, from plant-derived sources.
+- One hundred twenty-one prescription drugs sold worldwide, from plant-derived sources

-- 25% of all drugs derived from rainforest ingredients.
+- Twenty-five per cent of all drugs derived from rainforest ingredients

-- 3,000 plants have been identified active in cancer; 70 percent of these plants are found only in the rainforest.
+- Three thousand plants have been identified active in cancer; 70 per cent of these plants are found only in the rainforest

-- Only 1% of tropical plants tested by the scientist.
+- One per cent of the tropical plants tested by scientist

-- The average plant biomass is estimated at 356 ± 47 tonnes per hectare.
+- The average plant biomass estimated at 356 ± 47 tonnes per hectare

-- Amazon rainforest species studied by scientists on active ingredients and uses > 1%
+- Amazon rainforest species studied by scientists on active ingredients and uses > 1 per cent

 - Brazilian rainforest pond variety of fish > Europe’s rivers